stephenwade/festival/README.md

 [CORS requests](https://stackoverflow.com/a/41351674).
 This is required for the visualizer to work.

+## Testing

+- `npm run test` will run the end-to-end tests.
+- `npm run test-ct` will run the component tests.

 ## Building

 - `npm run build` will bundle the application for production.
-- `doppler run -- npm start` will serve the bundled application.
+- `npm start` will serve the bundled application.

-## Testing

-TODO

 ## Deploying